McDonald’s linked to modern slavery: Investigation uncovers forced labour in Cambridgeshire branch

 McDonald’s linked to modern slavery

 An investigation has revealed shocking evidence of modern slavery within a McDonald’s branch in Caxton, Cambridgeshire.
 The report, produced by BBC Local Investigations, uncovered that a criminal gang forced 16 victims to work in appalling conditions for years.
-The victims, trafficked from the Czech Republicnp, endured extreme exploitation, including excessive hours and minimal wages, while the gang responsible stole most of their earnings.
+The victims, trafficked from the Czech Republic, endured extreme exploitation, including excessive hours and minimal wages, while the gang responsible stole most of their earnings.

 The criminal network, led by brothers Ernest and Zdenek Drevenak, targeted vulnerable individuals in the Czech Republic, luring them to the UK with the promise of well-paid jobs.
 Instead, they were subjected to forced labour, often working between 70 and 100 hours a week at the McDonald’s branch, as well as in a bread factory in Hertfordshire supplying major supermarkets such as the Co-op, Asda, M&S, Sainsbury’s, Tesco, and Waitrose.